Robert Austin (1895-1973):

 See all works by Robert Austin plate animals 1.PORTRAIT OF AN ARTIST

 Provenance: The Artist's Studio

 Ling was the name of the artist's Dalmatian, named after the family's home, Lingard House, in Chiswick.
-One of the artist's most popular prints it was originally produced, in 1936, in an edition of 75.
+The engraving, produced in 1936, shows Ling in five different states of repose combined into a decorate cartouche.